Super Bowl: Television coverage and ratings

-Super Bowl XLIX holds the record for average number of US viewers, with 114.4 million, making the game the most-viewed television broadcast of any kind in American history.
-The halftime show set a record with 118.5 million viewers tuning in.
-Super Bowl XLIX peaked at 120.8 million viewers.
-The game set a record for total viewers for the fifth time in six years.
+Super Bowl LVIII holds the record for average number of US viewers, with 123.7 million, making the game the most-viewed television broadcast of any kind in American history.
+The halftime show set a record with 129.2 million viewers tuning in.

 The highest-rated game according to Nielsen was Super Bowl XVI in 1982, which was watched in 49.1% of households (73 shares), or 40,020,000 households at the time.
-Ratings for that game, a San Francisco victory over Cincinnati, may have been aided by a large blizzard that had affected much of the northeastern United States on game day, leaving residents to stay at home more than usual.
 Super Bowl XVI still ranks fourth on Nielsen's list of top-rated programs of all time, with three other Super Bowls (XVII, XX, and XLIX) in the top ten.

 Famous Super Bowl commercials include the 1984 introduction of Apple's Macintosh computer, the Budweiser "Bud Bowl" campaign, and the dot-com ads aired during Super Bowl XXXIV.
 As the television ratings of the Super Bowl have steadily increased over the years, commercial prices have also increased, with advertisers paying as much as $7 million for a thirty-second spot during Super Bowl LVI in 2022.
 A segment of the audience tunes into the Super Bowl solely to view commercials.
 In 2010, Nielsen reported that 51 percent of Super Bowl viewers tune in for the commercials.